 It is during the age from around 4 to 8 months that children start to search for an object that is partially concealed, and from 8 to 12 months a clear understanding of object concepts begins to emerge.

 If you have ever played peek-a-boo with an infant, you can see the development of object permanence in action.
 A very young infant might not search for a hidden object and will be very surprised when it pops out from a hidden spot.
-A child with an emerging sense of object permanence, on the other hand, will actively search for the hidden object.
+On the other hand, a child with an emerging sense of object permanence will actively search for the hidden object.

 The sensorimotor stage of development serves as an important building block for future cognitive growth.
 While children may be limited to learning through their senses and motor actions, this does not mean that this is an uneventful stage of development.
 A tremendous amount of growth takes place during the sensorimotor stage, laying the foundation for the upcoming preoperational stage of development.